match-stick-model/actions-citizens-take/README.md

 # Welcome to the funding repo.

-This is the first page that will tell you about how the funding works.
+The Fund allows Matchstick to quickly assess, fund and grow solutions that can improve people’s lives.
 It's going to be an overview and a simple guide.
 You will learn how your can submit ideas, apply for funding and monitor the stages of proposals (look at the 'projects'tab).

 ## Overview of the process